 Yankee Composites’ first and foremost objective is to deliver a product that instills the highest quality and craftsmanship from materials to application.
 Our goal is to produce a product that will please both the client and our own quality expectations.
 We work as close as possible with our clients to achieve the results of quality and pride in our product.
 Craftsmanship is our number one priority.
 Feel confident that your product will be of the highest achievable quality

-As the owner of Yankee Composites I have been in the business of creating things out of composite materials since 1985.
+As the Chief Inspector at Yankee Composites I have been in the business of creating things out of composite materials since 1985.
 Aviation became my avocation when I began flying gliders in 1967, and within less than two years of my first solo, I began to repair, rebuild and construct gliders as well as other aircraft.
 Since that time I’ve accumulated a long list of creations, rebuilds, repairs and modifications.

 Prior to starting Yankee Composites I worked at George Lucas’s “Industrial Light & Magic” as the Senior Model Maker.
 My creations there ranged from the last physical scale model of the Star Trek Enterprise, the helicopter and train in the Chunnel scene of Mission Impossible, the animatronic submersible swimming whale in “Free Willy”, to a 1/10 scale Boeing 747.
 I have produced products that were mechanically enhanced for static display as well as those created for filmed destruction.

 Sphere; Men in Black; Daylight; Mission Impossible; Star Trek IV (The Voyage Home); Star Trek VI (The First Contact); Free Willy I and II; The Abyss; Innerspace; Leonard IV; Willow; Die Hard 2; Joe vs. The Volcano; Terminator II; Roger Rabbit.